gbraad/mscrolls-brahman/ifi/ifi.md

 `configDir` is the root of read-only assets such as game data files, pictures, audio files, icons etc. By default this directory is an `assets` subdirectory below the location of the EXE.

 Both `configDir` and `dataDir` may be changed on the command line, do their locations should not be assumed anywhere.
-Neither should be any specific current woring directory.
+Neither should be any specific current working directory.

 Where requests and replies specify `"filepath"`, this will be a path relative, either to `configDir` or `dataDir`, depending on the nature of the operation.